1994 - R U Still Down '94

 08. Out On Bail (No Intro) feat.
 AB Money (Rappin' Is Fundamental) / The LG Experience

-• 1993/11 - 1994/01 (~) (edit no intro).
+• 1993 - 1994/01 (~) (edit no intro).
 Remixed in Loyal To The Game (2004).
 2Pac played it live at the MTV Source awards on the 25th of April 1994 (cf. Stay True).
 The song was in late 1993 the planned title of his solo album (cf. Out on Bail) before 2Pac recorded "R U Still Down" and gave advanced mixes to his songs.
 The song disappeared shortly from the solo album tracklists between March and April.
-Maybe the song has been written after the 1st of Nov.
-1993 altercation with the police, 2Pac having spent a short jail time.
+The song is said to have been written after the opening of the case (about the exchange of fire with the police from the All Saint's day).
 Rappin' Is Fundamental was Easy Mo Bee's group, with AB Money & J.R..
 They had a good Hip-Hop/R'n'B album in 91, The Doo-Hop Legacy.
 LG is the brother of Easy Mo Bee (mainly known for his remix work for Nas "One Nation", Big L "Put It On", and for production work for Sister Souljah, Gza, Double XX Posse, Shaquille O'Neil, Kool Moe Dee, MC Serch and of course Big Daddy Kane).
 This version without intro was included in the Interscope "Manu" Demo Tape (circa Feb. of 94), in Stay True Mixtape, and then in the Pre-Death Row compilation (cf. F.T.W.).

 • Samples :

-• 1993/07-09 (?) - 1994/01 (~) (new mixdown).
+• 1993/07-08 (?) - 1994/01 (~) (new mixdown).
 Solo version of the Thug Life song released in Thug Life : Volume 1 (1994, Interscope).
-Both versions have been said recorded at the same period, probably for a single/b-side (but the solo version could be prior to this because it appears in early tracklists).
-Solo was firstly intended to be in Mr. Middle Finger album (circa Sept. of 93).
+Both versions could have been recorded at the same period, probably for a single/b-side (but the solo version could be prior to this because it appears in early tracklists).
+Solo was firstly intended to be in Mr. Middle Finger album (circa July of 93).
 Then it is listed as a full Thug Life group song around october-december in Street Fame/Out on Bail tracklists, it then re-appeared as a solo track in early tracklists of R U Still Down.
-Included in the Interscope "Manu Tape", so 2Pac probably remixed the solo version in early 94 for his solo album but finally decided to include the group version in Thug Life Volume 1.
+Included in the Interscope "Manu Tape", so Duane probably remixed the solo version in early 94 for the solo album but finally decided to include the group version in Thug Life Volume 1.
 That's why the song disappeared from Stay True tracklists.

 • Samples :

-10. Only Fear of Death / Live Squad & Duane Nettlesbey
+10. Only Fear of Death / Stretch & Duane Nettlesbey

 • 1993/10 - 1994/01 (~) (alternate mixdown).
 Released in R U Still Down (1997, Interscope).
-Slightly different mix than the Cradle2TheGrave Tape rough version of the song.
-It has less effects in the background.
+Slightly different mix than the Cradle2TheGrave Tape rough version of the song with less effects in the background.
 The hook has the famous scratched line of Mental Illness of the Evil Mind Gangstas : "My only fear of death is coming back reincarnated" (cf. All Hell Breakin' Loose), which could be a strong influence to the Me Against The World tendency to speak about death (even if Original Thug Life album was already speaking about giving honor to fallen comrades ("Pour Out A Lil Liquor", "How Long").
+2Pac will reuse this line later during his Death Row days, especially for a song also titled "My Only Fear of Death (Reincarnation)" (cf. One Nation pt.
+2).

 • Samples :